udacity/RoboND-DeepLearning-Project/README.md

 **Note**: If your data is stored as suggested in the steps above, this script should run without error.

 ## Training, Predicting and Scoring ##
-With your training and validation data having been generated (or downloaded from the [releases](https://github.com/udacity/RoboND-DeepLearning/tree/master/data) section of this repository, you are free to begin working with the neural net.
+With your training and validation data having been generated or downloaded from the above section of this repository, you are free to begin working with the neural net.

 **Note**: Training CNNs is a very compute-intensive process.
 If your system does not have a recent Nvidia graphics card, with [cuDNN](https://developer.nvidia.com/cudnn) installed , you may need to perform the training step in the cloud.
 Instructions for using AWS to train your network in the cloud may be found [here](docs/aws_setup.md)